 What Counts As CISSP Experience?

-The ISC2 CISSP is considered one of the most difficult security exams, but not for the reasons you'd think.
+The ISC2 CISSP is considered one of the most challenging security exams, but not for the reasons you'd think.
 The CISSP isn't a technical exam.
 It's a management exam.
 Some people say it's tough.
 Others breeze through.

 What makes earning the CISSP difficult is the experience requirement.
 There's nothing stopping anyone from taking the exam.
 If you pass, however, you'll be caught in a CISSP purgatory (aka CISSP Associate) for up to six years until you get the minimum work experience.